cemerick/double-check/README.md

 Please note that this fork:

-1. ...always tracks simple-check as closely as possible, with the only divergences being those necessary to ensure an API portable between Clojure and ClojureScript.
+1. ...always tracks test.check as closely as possible, with the only divergences being those necessary to ensure an API portable between Clojure and ClojureScript.
 2. ...is not a rewrite.
-The move to cljx yields minimal changes compared to the simple-check baseline; 100% of the core logic flows from it.
+The move to cljx yields minimal changes compared to the test.check baseline; 100% of the core logic flows from it.
 There's nothing novel here.
-3. ...is not hostile in any way to simple-check, @reiddraper, etc.  (It's actually [@reiddraper-approved](https://github.com/reiddraper/simple-check/issues/11#issuecomment-31963517)!
+3. ...is not hostile in any way to test.check, @reiddraper, etc.  (It's actually [@reiddraper-approved](https://github.com/reiddraper/simple-check/issues/11#issuecomment-31963517)!
-:-P) It exists solely to make it possible to apply simple-check's testing approach to ClojureScript libraries and applications, not to supplant or compete with simple-check.
-In particular, the core abstractions and generator/shrinking implementation defined in simple-check are considered canonical.
-If simple-check eventually provides equivalent functionality for the ClojureScript side of the house, this project will be shuttered.
+:-P) It exists solely to make it possible to apply test.check's testing approach to ClojureScript libraries and applications, not to supplant or compete with test.check.
+In particular, the core abstractions and generator/shrinking implementation defined in test.check are considered canonical.
+If test.check eventually provides equivalent functionality for the ClojureScript side of the house, this project will be shuttered.
-4. ...does not make any guarantees about 100% API compatibility with simple-check, though it is based upon and tracks it.  i.e. you should not expect to be able to move from simple-check to double-check (or vice versa) in a Clojure project with no changes.
-None are known to be required right now, but that _may_ change to maximize runtime target portability.
+4. ...does not make any guarantees about 100% API compatibility with test.check, though it is based upon and tracks it.  i.e. you should not expect to be able to move from test.check to double-check (or vice versa) in a Clojure project with no changes.
+Except for the (slightly) different namespaces, no changes are known to be required right now, but that _may_ change to maximize runtime target portability.
-5. ...retains the `simple-check.*` namespace structure, despite the name of this repo.
-This is to make tracking easier, and to allow users to share/port examples and usage of each package back and forth with a minimum of pain.
+5. ..._does not_ retain the `clojure.test.check.*` namespace structure.
+The
+simple rule is, `s/clojure.test.check/cemerick.double-check/g`.
+While it would be convenient to do so (in order to make tracking easier, and to allow users to share/port examples and usage of each package back and forth with a minimum of pain), I am personally not comfortable distributing a fork of a Clojure "contrib" library using the same namespaces.

-A word on versioning: `[com.cemerick/double-check]` version numbers will track simple-check version numbers as well, using a suffixed classifier (e.g. 0.1.2 turns into 0.1.2-1) to indicate local changes.  `SNAPSHOT` version numbers will be the same as simple-check's.
+A word on versioning: `[com.cemerick/double-check]` version numbers will track test.check version numbers as well, using a suffixed classifier (e.g. 0.1.2 turns into 0.1.2-1) to indicate local changes.  `SNAPSHOT` version numbers will be the same as test.check's.

 ## Releases and Dependency Information